 3. On the Basis of Ownership

-(d) International Resources: The resources lying beyond 200 km of Exclusive Economic Zone in the oceans are called International Resources.
+(d) International Resources: The resources lying beyond 200 km of the Exclusive Economic Zone in the oceans are called International Resources.
 No one can use these resources without the permission of international institutions.

 (a) Potential Resources: Resources that are found in a region, but have not been utilized.

-Example: The regions Rajasthan and Gujarat have enormous potential for the development of wind and solar energy.
+Example: The regions of Rajasthan and Gujarat have enormous potential for the development of wind and solar energy.

-(b) Developed Resources: Resources that are surveyed and their quality and quantity have been determined for utilization.
+(b) Developed Resources: Resources that are surveyed, and their quality and quantity have been determined for utilization.

 (c) Stock: Resources that have been surveyed, but cannot be used due to lack of technology.

-For example water is a compound of two inflammable gases; hydrogen and oxygen, which can be used as a rich source of energy but we don't have the technical know-how to use them for this purpose.
+For example, water is a compound of two inflammable gases, hydrogen, and oxygen, which can be used as a rich source of energy, but we don't have the technical know-how to use them for this purpose.

 Development of Resources